corinuss/Hubitat_IntelliFire/README.md

 To work around this limitation, this device driver will attempt to cache the current set point whenever it is non-zero and will restore it when the thermostat is enabled, but it might not catch every change by the mobile app or physical remote due to polling intervals.
 It is highly recommended that you control the fireplace with only one of these systems, or expect to reset the thermostat each time.

 ### All temperatures are based in Celsius
 The IntelliFire module only understands whole Celsius temperatures.
 If your Hubitat is set to Fahrenheit, they will be converted to and from Celsius.
 This means your granularity is about 2°F.  Attempting to set a temperature in the middle of this range will automatically round down a degree in the setting.
-For your best experience, also adjust the temperature by at least 2°F.
+For your best experience, adjust the temperature by at least 2°F each time.

 ### Light limitation
 It is impossible to have both Light and Switch capabilities on a device which control different features of the device, due to Hubitat using the same interface for both capabilities.
-If your fireplace has a light, you can create a virtual light child device to control the Light like any other light.
-This can be created in the  IntelliFire Fireplace Manager app during setup, or can be added later by pressing the **Create Virtual Light Device** button on the Fireplace.
-Alternatively, you can control the light without the extra device by calling **setLightLevel**.
-This can be done in the *Rule Machine* via a Custom Action.
+If your fireplace has a light, a virtual light child device will be created to control the Light like any other light.
+This will be created in the IntelliFire Fireplace Manager app during setup, or if deleted and be recreated later by pressing the **Create Virtual Light Device** button on the Fireplace.

 ## Troubleshooting
 The IntelliFire modules are notorious for being a bit unstable.
-They should be fine in most normal use caes, but overuse (hammering the fireplace with commands) or underuse (summer) can cause them to misbehave.
+They should be fine in most normal use cases, but overuse (hammering the fireplace with commands) or underuse (summer) can cause them to misbehave.
 Here's some suggestions on how to fix it when it misbehaves.

 * Try controlling the fireplace via the offical IntelliFire mobile app.
 Does it work?
 If not, there's something wrong with your fireplace that needs to be corrected.
 I do not provide support for the fireplaces, but usually one or more of these steps resolves the issue.
 Try each of these steps below one at a time to see if the issue is resolved.
   * Reset the WiFi module (there's a button on the module you can press) or toggle main power switch on the fireplace off and on to reboot the module.
 The main power switch can often be found on the edge of your fireplace.
     * Alternatively, try a Soft Reset on the [iftapi.net](http://iftapi.net/webaccess/login.html) site.
+      * If you have saved your credentials in the Intellifire Manager App, you can also hit the Soft Reset button on your Hubitat device.
     * Test using the mobile app.
   * Delete the fireplace from your IntelliFire account (using the mobile app) and try re-adding the Fireplace back onto your account.
     * If you don't see the "IntelliFire" access point during setup, you might need to cut the power entirely to your fireplace (via switch or circuit breaker) to complete the fireplace reset process before it can be added.